Ken-Ergy: Decoding Ryan Gosling's Barbie Movie Red Carpet Looks

 The best part about this look?
 He was completely in Ken mode!
 He even wore a necklace with an ‘E’ pendant, in Barbie font, as an ode to his partner Eva Mendes.
 Fans went into a frenzy when they spotted Gosling’s pendant, with many stating that he was imbuing peak ‘Ken-ergy’!

-Apart from his iconic premiere ensemble which perfected a monochrome look, the actor has been brining his fashion A-game with the rest of his Barbie promotions outfits.
-So, without further ado, let us take a look at some of Gosling’s iconic fashion moments on the Barbie promotion tour.
+Apart from his iconic premiere ensemble which perfected a monochrome look, the actor has also been bringing his fashion A-game to the rest of his Barbie promotions outfits.
+Let us take a look at some of Gosling’s iconic fashion moments on the Barbie promotion tour.

 Barbie x Fossil 2023: All You Need To Know About The New Watch Collection